-Instead we organize our data into one self-contained group.
-Whatever we want to get with one query should be enclosed within it.
+Instead you organize your data into one self-contained group.
+Whatever you want to get with one query should be enclosed within it.

-We shouldn't think in terms of data organized into tables according to normal forms rules but rather in terms of atomic group holding all data accessed together with just one call.
+You shouldn't think in terms of data organized into tables according to normal forms rules but rather in terms of atomic group holding all data accessed together with just one call.

 Such a base unit of data organization, an atomic and self-contained group of data, is named aggregate.
-Under the name aggregation we understand the whole process of transforming our data into such a units.
+Under the name aggregation you should understand the whole process of transforming your data into such a units.